 So much of managing a sales team means making sure that your reps are actually able to do their jobs effectively.
 Rather than overwhelm them with unrealistic quotas, a channel sales strategy takes some of the pressure off your in-house team and sales operations.

-This also allows your reps to spend more time talking to and building relationships with customers directly.
+This also allows your reps to spend more time talking to and building relationships with potential customers directly, and nurturing them along the customer journey.
 You never want to stretch your reps so thin that they sacrifice building and nurturing relationships with their prospects, as that will end up hurting your business’s credibility as valuable relationships decay.

 Offer services for complicated products